 - Sliced or chopped tomatoes are always going to be a mainstay of a great salad, but there are delicious snack sized versions, like grape tomatoes or cherry varieties, that are easy to transport and easy to eat.
 At 94.5% water and a good source of vitamins and antioxidants, they’re a healthy option if you’re concerned about hydration.

 Don’t let dehydration slow down your summer fun.
 Take a moment to pack some of these hydrating fruits and vegetables with you on your next outing.
 Is pain keeping you from enjoying outdoor summer activities?
 Flexogenix helps our patients achieve an active and pain-free lifestyle through our innovative non-surgical solutions.
-Call today to learn more.
+Contact us today to learn more.